 4. St James’s Park

 Another Central London park that should be on your cherry blossom hunting list.
-It may not have entire pathways lined with sakura trees, but there are dozens spread among the park, making it well worth a visit.
+It may not have entire pathways lined with sakura trees, but there are dozens spread throughout the park, making it well worth a visit.
 Accompanying the gorgeous white and pink blooms are plenty of bright yellow flowers and lush greenery.
 It’s the perfect place for a breath of fresh air while you’re out and about in the city.

 📍 Search for the numerous cherry blossom trees all throughout the park, especially near Buckingham Palace, SW1A 1AA.